Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 #### Step 2: Determine precise offset

 Friction and cogging torque in the motor decrease the accuracy of the estimate in Step 1.
-The precise offset can be found by fine-tuning the `enc_theta_m_offset` from Step 1 while using closed-loop control to rotate the shaft at significant speed.
+The precise offset can be found by fine-tuning the `enc_theta_m_offset` from Step 1 while using closed-loop control to rotate the shaft at  at the highest possible speed.
 The correct offset is determined by observing $\hat{\theta}_e$ using the following $v_d$ equation.

 $$
 v_d = (R + pL) i_d - \hat{\omega}\_e L i_q - \hat{\omega}\_e \lambda\_{\mathrm{pm}} \sin(\tilde{\theta}\_e)